 About the Artist

-As part of her Fellowship’s Meet the Artist requirements, Brenda traveled to Concrete, WA, to lead a workshop called “The Body of Memory: Writing Your Life Through the Senses” at the Upper Skagit Library.
+As part of her Fellowship’s Meet the Artist requirements, Brenda traveled to Concrete, Washington, to lead a workshop called “The Body of Memory: Writing Your Life Through the Senses” at the Upper Skagit Library.
 Library Director Margaret Studer advertised the event, and within days had a full workshop with a waiting list.
-Speaking to an eager and receptive group of 12, Miller shared with them the first essay she ever wrote, and they discussed the instinctual use of detail, form and structure inherent in that piece.
+Speaking to an eager and receptive group of 12, Brenda shared with them the first essay she ever wrote, and they discussed the instinctual use of detail, form, and structure inherent in that piece.
 She then discussed a chapter from her textbook Tell it Slant: Writing and Shaping Creative Nonfiction and led the participants in a four-part writing exercise in which they explored their earliest memories through use of the five senses and intuition.
-All the participants shared their work, amid tears and laughter, and Miller left with a promise to help them bring other writers to their community in the future.
+All the participants shared their work, amid tears and laughter, and Brenda left with a promise to help them bring other writers to their community in the future.

 Information included above was provided by artist at the time of application.